 Your first real workflows: briefing, triage, watchers.

 A safe agent that does nothing useful is a smoke detector with no kitchen.
-These four starter workflows are chosen on two criteria: they deliver real daily value, and every one stays inside the safety rails you built in Lessons 3–5.
+These four starters were chosen on two criteria: they deliver real daily value, and every one stays inside the rails you built in Lessons 3–5.
 Notice what's not here — nothing that needs your passwords, your main inbox, or marketplace skills.

-Four daily workflows on a mid-tier model typically lands in the $5–15/month range depending on how chatty your briefings are.
-Check the usage dashboard after week one.
-If costs surprise you, the briefing word limits and "stay silent" rules above are the dials that matter.
+Four daily workflows on a mid-tier model typically lands around $5–15/month, depending on how chatty your briefings are.
+Check the usage dashboard after week one — the briefing word limits and "stay silent" rules are the dials that move the bill.

 Build two this week